Synoptic Weather Maps – What They Are And How To Use Them

 What Is A Weather Map?

-A synoptic weather map displays different atmospheric conditions and weather patterns on a map of a particular region.
-Symbols and other graphical elements represent various weather conditions and events overlayed on the map and are typically used during meteorological forecasts.
+A synoptic weather map is primarily used to display atmospheric conditions and weather patterns of a specific region.
+Symbols and additional graphical elements representing different weather conditions and events are overlayed on the map and are typically used during meteorological forecasts.

 In recent years, advances in animation and display technology have enabled weather forecasters to use animations and display technology to not only display current atmospheric conditions but also project how these conditions will evolve into anticipated future weather events (forecasts).